 Fairfield University offers a four year certificate program in spiritual direction.
 This program is for adults who sense a call to serve as spiritual directors or who wish to discern that call by means of this program.

 We understand the busyness and demands of life.
-This program is designed for those whose schedules do not allow time for daytime, evening or weekend class schedules or extended residency periods.
+This program is designed for those whose schedules may not allow time for daytime, evening or weekend classes or extended residency periods.
 Our program includes a one week intensive residency period each year.
-The rest of the year is spent in distance learning from home under the guidance of an assigned faculty advisor.
+The rest of the year is spent in distance learning from home under the guidance of an assigned mentor (faculty member).

 Residency week takes place at St. Francis Springs Prayer Center in Stoneville, NC, just north of Greensboro.
-During residency, candidates are involved/immersed in the following:
+During residency week, students are involved/immersed in the following:

-For the balance of the year, and from home, candidates are required to:
+For the balance of the year, and from home, students are required to:

 Candidates who complete all four phases of formation are eligible for one of two certificates:

 Candidates for admission must meet the following criteria: